anor4k/mle-case/README.md

 ### Next steps and improvements

 This project has very basic tests configured using `pytest`.
-A more complete test suite is warranted for production, to make sure changes don't break expected behavior.
+A more complete test suite is warranted for production, to make sure changes don't break expected behavior. `ruff` was used for basic linting and formatting, but should be enforced through pre-commit.

 This code could be easily deployed for recurrent re-training using simple cron jobs or airflow, by simply updating the .csv files and running the cli command again.
 Since db